SparkCode/anki-card-generator/README.md

    - Configure AnkiConnect to allow connections (see [DIRECT-CONNECTION.md](DIRECT-CONNECTION.md))
    - Keep Anki running when using the application

-2. Visit the application at [https://sebeldin.github.io/anki-playground](https://sebeldin.github.io/anki-playground)
+2. Visit the application at [https://sparkcode.github.io/anki-card-generator/](https://sparkcode.github.io/anki-card-generator/)
-3. Enter your OpenRouter API key when prompted (stored only in your browser)
+3. Enter your OpenAI API key when prompted (stored only in your browser)
 4. Type an English word you want to learn
 5. Optionally add context about how you'd like to use the word
 6. Click "Generate Card" and wait for the AI to create your card